-The supervisor candidate must provide 180 hours of clinical supervision to MFTs and/or MFT trainees during the two-year training period.
-During this time, the candidate must actively supervise at least two supervisees for at least nine months each.
-Characteristics of MFT supervision are described in the Responsibilities and Guidelines
+The supervisor candidate must provide 180 hours of clinical supervision to MFTs and/or MFT trainees during the 18-month (minimum) training period.
+During this time, the candidate must actively supervise at least two supervisees f.
+Characteristics of MFT supervision are described in the

 Receive supervision mentoring:

 Supervisor candidates must receive at least 36 hours of supervision mentoring from a current AAMFT Approved Supervisor during the two-year training period.
 Supervision mentoring should continue throughout the entire period of one's candidacy, even if the 36 hours have been completed.
 If the training period extends beyond two years, at least 18 hours of supervision mentoring must be obtained within the two years prior to the submission of the application packet.